kd-s-t/siargao-trading-road/docs/BUSINESS_E2E_FLOW.md

   - When `delivery_option` is `"pickup"`, delivery fee is ₱0.00
   - Final total = Subtotal + Delivery Fee
 - **Shipping Address**:
+  - **Required** when `delivery_option` is `"deliver"`
-  - Automatically set from the store's address in the database when `delivery_option` is `"deliver"`
+  - User must provide the delivery address in the `shipping_address` field
-  - Stores have fixed addresses and cannot change shipping location
-  - Not required in request body
+  - Not required when `delivery_option` is `"pickup"`
+  - Validation: Backend will reject order submission if delivery is selected but shipping address is missing

 #### Update Order Status
 - **Action**: Change order status (cancelled only for stores)